Skip to content

 The Wellesley advisory and President Johnson's campus-wide message were issued the same day, illustrating the rapid 'community advisory' track for non-Clery hate incidents

-The two suspects were Babson College students at a Wellesley site, producing an unusual cross-institutional alert with both presidents coordinating messaging
+The two individuals were Babson College students at a Wellesley site, producing an unusual cross-institutional alert with both presidents coordinating messaging

 Babson initially banned the students and later cleared them; the divergence between Wellesley's framing of 'hate crime' and Babson's eventual 'no wrongdoing' finding became a continuing point of community contention